Cobalt bomb: History

 In 2015, a page from an apparent Russian nuclear torpedo design was leaked.
 The design was titled "Oceanic Multipurpose System Status-6", later given the official name Poseidon.
-The document stated the torpedo would create "wide areas of radioactive contamination, rendering them unusable for military, economic or other activity for a long time."
+The document states the torpedo would create "wide areas of radioactive contamination, rendering them unusable for military, economic or other activity for a long time."
 Its payload would be "many tens of megatons in yield".
 Russian government newspaper Rossiiskaya Gazeta speculated that the warhead would be a cobalt bomb.
-It is not known whether the Status-6 is a real project, or whether it is Russian disinformation.
-In 2018 the Pentagon's annual Nuclear Posture Review stated Russia is developing a system called the "Status-6 Oceanic Multipurpose System".
-If Status-6 does exist, it is not publicly known whether the leaked 2015 design is accurate, nor whether the 2015 claim that the torpedo might be a cobalt bomb is genuine.
+It is not known whether the Status-6 is a real project or whether it is Russian disinformation.
+In 2018, the Pentagon's annual Nuclear Posture Review stated Russia is developing a system called the "Status-6 Oceanic Multipurpose System".
+If Status-6 does exist, it is not publicly known whether the leaked 2015 design is accurate or whether the 2015 claim that the torpedo might be a cobalt bomb is genuine.
 Amongst other comments on it, Edward Moore Geist wrote a paper in which he says that "Russian decision makers would have little confidence that these areas would be in the intended locations" and Russian military experts are cited as saying that "robotic torpedoes could have other purposes, such as delivering deep-sea equipment or installing surveillance devices."
+The Poseidon nuclear weapon was later claimed by Russia's state television as real, described as being supposedly intended to destroy Britain and the Western Europe with a gigantic radioactive tsunami wave as stated by Dmitry Kiselyov's public threat of nuclear annihilation.
+Kiselyov's claim appeared to contain factual errors.
+Later, another Russian TV presenter, Vladimir Solovyov, issued a similar threat claiming that the Poseidon system could destroy the entire continental United States.
+Solovyov then issued another such threat against in America, claiming the existence of the "Poseidon-2".

 Mechanism

-A cobalt bomb could be made by placing a quantity of ordinary cobalt metal (59Co) around a thermonuclear bomb.
+A cobalt bomb could be made by placing a quantity of ordinary cobalt metal (59Co) around a thermonuclear weapon.
 When the bomb explodes, the neutrons produced by the fusion reaction in the secondary stage of the thermonuclear bomb's explosion would transmute the cobalt to the radioactive cobalt-60, which would be vaporized by the explosion.
 The cobalt would then condense and fall back to Earth with the dust and debris from the explosion, contaminating the ground.
 The deposited cobalt-60 would have a half-life of 5.27 years, decaying into 60Ni and emitting two gamma rays with energies of 1.17 and 1.33 MeV, hence the overall nuclear equation of the reaction is: